filecoin-project/filecoin-docs/smart-contracts/developing-contracts/filecoin.sol.md

 }
 ```

-You can find the list of supported built-in actors and methods in [Zondax’s Filecoin.Sol documentation](https://docs.zondax.ch/fevm/filecoin-solidity/api/).
+You can find the list of supported built-in actors and methods in the [Filecoin.sol documentation](../../reference/built-in-actors/filecoin.sol.md).
 You can access certain Filecoin-related features through these actors:

 * `AccountAPI.sol`: validates signatures from an address.
 * `MinerAPI.sol`: manages storage provider operation.